 As a young man, he worked for a while as a Caretaker in Norwood, Massachusetts where he met his future wife, Margaret MacRae.
 The couple married in 1901 and following the birth of their 1st child, Rae Fuller Randlett in 1904, returned to Thomas’ native hometown.

 Thomas operated an Ice Company off North Street above the Upper Dam as well as a successful Trucking Company.
-They owned a large farm on the St. Albans Mountain Road.
-He was also active in Town Affairs serving as a Selectman.
+He operated a large farm on the St. Albans Mountain Road before moving to their home on Pleasant Street.
+He was also active in Town Affairs serving as a Town Selectman.

 Thomas is seen here with his work horses at his St. Albans Homestead.